Headless

 ];

-You will then need to include the HTTP header Authentication: Bearer {token} with every request.
+You will then need to include the HTTP header Authorization: Bearer {token} with every request.

 The internal /api/kql endpoint will always enforce bearer authentication, unless you explicitly disable it by setting the kql.auth option to false.